The Essential Rental Property Maintenance Checklist for Landlords

 If you plan to perform DIY rental property maintenance, identify which tasks to handle by yourself and which will require professional assistance.
 In general, you should outsource any type of maintenance that requires a license.
 You may also want to outsource tasks you don’t have time to do.
 If you live far from your rental property, a property maintenance services list will come in handy in an emergency.

 By using property management software, you can easily manage and track maintenance tasks and requests online.
-Check out our article 6 Best Property Management Software for Small Businesses to review your options.
+Check the table below for the best property management software with robust property maintenance tracking features.

 Bottom Line

 A rental property maintenance checklist guides landlords and property managers in scheduling routine and preventative maintenance tasks and ensuring that their properties are up to building code standards.
-This property preventative maintenance checklist puts all of the landlord’s maintenance tasks in one convenient place so they can plan their weekly, monthly, quarterly/seasonal, annual, and emergency maintenance projects in advance.
+This property management maintenance checklist puts all of the landlord’s rental property maintenance tasks in one convenient place so they can plan ahead for their weekly, monthly, quarterly/seasonal, annual, and emergency maintenance projects.